rokomari-com/convention/README.md

 ## Project Bootstrap

+1. Do not use Gradle wrapper.
+Manually install Gradle in development machine and update it regularly.

 1. Use all small letter naming conventions for project naming.
 Do not use any underscore(_) or hyphen(-) for multiple word project names. i.e rokomari, orderservice, quotationservice etc. This will keep the package names clean.

 1. Place the Hibernate entity classes in the entity package.